 Currently Interior Notification consists of utilizing InformaCast broadcasting thru Simplex Fire Alarm Panel 4100 or compatible voice evacuation system.
 All installations will be in accordance with the most current NFPA standards.
 Technical Requirements:

-The Interface unit to the Fire Alarm Voice Evacuation System much support InformaCast - IP Notification by Singlewire Software and must be Cisco compliant.
+The Interface unit to the Fire Alarm Voice Evacuation System must support InformaCast - IP Notification by Singlewire Software and must be Cisco compliant.

 2.10 Cameras